 It’s worth noting that the tours get booked up quickly, especially in the peak summer season; it’s worth booking your outdoor excursion with Atlantic City Parasail as far in advance as you can!

 Find yourself needing some serious retail therapy?
 Maybe you won big at the casinos and want to treat yourself?
-Whatever the reason, the Playground Pier is one of the best places to go in Atlantic City for luxury goods.
+Whatever the reason, the Playground Pier is one of the essential places to go in Atlantic City for luxury goods.

 Featuring four stories of designer stores and upmarket restaurants along a 900-foot-long pier, Playground Pier is a far cry from your standard shopping mall.
 To give you an idea of the price tags, brands here Pier include Louis Vuitton and Burberry.
 (So, maybe window shopping instead?)